 - penalty as an alternative to prosecution (council tax support only)

 If any of these are refused the offence would be considered for legal proceedings.

-People caught cheating can be fined up to £5,000 per offence and sentenced to a maximum of six months in prison or both in the magistrates court.
+People caught cheating can be fined up to £2500 per offence and sentenced to a maximum prison term of three-months in the magistrates court.

 To report benefit fraud call the confidential 24 hour Fraud Hotline on 01539 793 249

 Benefit fraud is theft.
 Every year fraudulent benefit claims cost us thousands of pounds.
 This is public money that could be better spent improving and maintaining services.